-"Searching the Request or Response" on the next page
+"Searching the Request or Response" below

 Searching the Request or Response

 To search for text in the request or response:

 - 1. Click in either the Request Viewer or Response Viewer pane. - 2.
 Using either the Find in Request or Find in Response window, type or select a string or regular expression. - 3.
 If using a regular expression as the search string, select the Regex check box. - 4.
 Click Find.